PortSwigger/http-request-smuggler/README.md

 Grab the output from `build/libs/desynchronize-all.jar`

 ### Use
-Right click on a request and click `Launch Smuggle probe`, then watch the extension's output pane under `Extender->Extensions->HTTP Request Smuggler`
+Right click on a request and click `Launch Smuggle probe`, then watch the Organizer and extension's output pane under `Extender->Extensions->HTTP Request Smuggler`

 If you're using Burp Pro, any findings will also be reported as scan issues.